BC Family Benefit: Eligibitity and Rates for 2025-2026

 • It is fully funded by the Province of British Columbia.

-The goal of the BC Family Benefit is to help improve child poverty rates and support BC families raising children under 18 years old.
+The goal of this child benefit is to help improve child poverty rates and improve the well-being of children in the province.

 Who Is Eligible for the BC Family Benefit?